 Long before American Skiing Company acquired Attitash in the early 1990s, Bartlett was home to a ski area that was part of a multi-resort empire called Ski Tows Inc. assembled by brewing heir Fred A. Pabst, Jr. Finding skiing more congenial than taking a position in the family business, Pabst embarked on building ski areas around the northeastern US and nearby Canada in the mid-1930s.
 One of his early locations was Intervale Ski Area in Bartlett, just behind the New England Inn and near the base of the Maple Villa Trail.
 As he did at many of his other areas, Pabst installed an early J-Bar lift, which was the state of the art in ski lifts at the time.
 In 1939-40 the Eastern Slope Ski Club obtained help for Intervale by the Works Progress Administration, which did slope and trail work and built a footbridge over the East Branch to allow for parking on Town Hall Road.
 That was the peak year of Pabst’s “chain store” of ski resorts, and Intervale contributed 10% of his total receipts of $33,664.
 In the next few years, it became evident that the war and the far-flung nature of Pabst’s empire were both hurting his business, and he began to retrench, ultimately moving many of his J-Bars to Bromley, Vermont, where he could concentrate on a larger, consolidated operation.

 The Stimpson family operated Intervale after the war.
 The area featured a Poma lift installed in 1956, a ski jump used by school teams, and a Tucker Sno-Kitten for grooming.
-“There is just about the right amount of ski terrain for the capacity of the lift,” wrote Sel Hannah after looking over the area for a potential buyer in 1961.
+“There is just about the right amount of ski terrain for the capacity of the lift,” wrote ski area designer Sel Hannah after looking over the area for a potential buyer in 1961.
 “The surrounding terrain lends itself to expansion.
 The area can double.”
 Hannah estimated it would cost about $175,000 to put in a double chair and expand the area to match it.
-The New Jersey resident did not pursue the area, and by the early 1970s Intervale was leased to Eastern Mountain Sports, the outdoor retailer, which operated it as a nordic center for several years.
+Hannah’s New Jersey client did not pursue the area, and by the early 1970s Intervale was leased to Eastern Mountain Sports, the outdoor retailer, which operated it as a nordic center for several years.

 In 1950, Bavarian-born Peter Limmer, maker of some of the first ski boots in the US, moved to Intervale and established his bootmaking business in the old Harmony Dancehall.
 Limmer had emigrated from Germany to Jamaica Plain, MA in 1925, and had been ski boot maker for the elite in Boston from the mid-1930s on.
 Ski boots continued as a mainstay of the Limmer and Sons business in Intervale until the advent of the plastic boot in the 1960s.